about us

 dedication.

 These amazing ladies paid off the mortgage in 1925.
-Funds were raised through bazaars, rentals, sewing projects, selling lunches to local workmen who were building a new downtown hotel, and a citywide capital campaign.
-No easy task during the Great Depression!
+Funds were raised through bazaars, rentals, sewing projects, and selling lunches to local workmen who were building a new downtown hotel.
+The final push came through a citywide capital campaign- showing just how important this building was to our community.
+To this day, our building remains debt-free.

 Our members today share the same passion and determination to better our community and serve others.
 Through GFWC's five pillars of service: Arts & Culture, Civic Engagement & Outreach, Education & Libraries, Environment, and Health & Wellness, we have donated thousands of hours of volunteer service, in-kind and monetary donations.